 - 1. Complete an application online and submit a one-time, non-refundable application fee (simpsonu.edu/apply).
 Applicants that submit an application prior to the Early Action Deadline will have the non-refundable application fee waived.
 A reference for a spiritual recommendation will be requested during the online application process and may be submitted online or by paper. - 2.
 Submit official documentation or transcripts of all high school or secondary credits (reflecting 12 years of primary and secondary schooling), showing date of graduation, unless the applicant has already completed the equivalent of 60 transcripted college semester credits.
 A transcript evaluation from a foreign evaluation service may be required. - 3.
 Submit official transcripts of all previous college-level work (as applicable). - 4.
 Submit official SAT 1, ACT, or TOEFL scores, unless the applicant has already completed the equivalent of 30 transcripted college semester credits: - SAT: Achieve a minimum score of 910 (composite: critical reading and math sections only), a minimum of 410 on the critical reading section. - ACT: Achieve a minimum of 17 composite, a minimum of 16 on the English section - TOEFL: Achieve a minimum score of 550 paper-based, 213 computer-based, or 79 Internet-based. - 5.
 International students must have a guaranteed means of support to study in the United States for the length of their entire program.
 Provide financial information proving your ability to support yourself for every year of your program of study: - Student proof of income (if student is paying) - Student bank statements (if student is paying) - Affidavit of financial support - Sponsor's proof of income (if sponsor is paying for tuition) - Sponsor's bank statements (if sponsor is paying for tuition) - Student proof of health insurance - 6.
 International students must be accepted and have all documentation submitted for I-20 process before spring and fall semester deadlines: June 1 for fall semester; Oct.
-1 for spring semester. - 7.
-Simpson University does not admit undocumented students.
-Prospective students who are in the United States without a valid immigration status must pursue and obtain a valid immigration status before admission to Simpson University will be considered.
-The only exception to this policy is for those prospective students who qualify for AB540 (California Dream Act).
-Additional documentation is required and the student must sign an affidavit stating that they intend to pursue U.S. citizenship.
-If you are unsure where you stand with this policy or if you need assistance with any of the steps above, please feel free to contact an Admissions Counselor at 888-974-6776 or admissions@simpsonu.edu.
+1 for spring semester.

-FOR INFORMATION ON ADVANCED PLACEMENT, CLEP, CREDIT BY EXAMINATION, AND TRANSFER OF CREDITS, SEE ACADEMICS: POLICIES AND PROCEDURES (STARTING ON P. 44).
+FOR INFORMATION ON ADVANCED PLACEMENT, CLEP, CREDIT BY EXAMINATION, AND TRANSFER OF CREDITS, SEE ACADEMICS: POLICIES AND PROCEDURES (STARTING ON P. 51).